[This article about M1 Finance may contain affiliate links at no cost to you]

 Best of all, you can create pies of your own to suit your investing strategy.

-The best part about this is that you aren’t even limited to ETFs.
-Nor are you limited to just socks NOR are you limited by the amount of money you’re investing.
+The best part about this is that you aren’t limited to ETFs.
+You are not limited to just stocks either NOR are you limited by the amount of money you’re investing.
 It can be a mix of both or a mix of many no matter your invested dollar total since M1 has the ability to purchase fractional shares.

 This is perfect for investors who are just starting out but want to have a diversified portfolio of individual securities.